dwavesystems/dwave-samplers/README.rst

 Tabu
 ----

-`Tabu search <https://en.wikipedia.org/wiki/Tabu_search>`__ is a heuristic that employs local search and can escape local minima by maintaining a "tabu list" of recently explored states that it does not revisit.
-The length of this tabu list is called the "tenure". *dwave-samplers* implementats the `MST2 multistart tabu search algorithm <https://link.springer.com/article/10.1023/B:ANOR.0000039522.58036.68>`_ for quadratic unconstrained binary optimization (QUBO) problems.
+`Tabu search <https://en.wikipedia.org/wiki/Tabu_search>`_ is a heuristic that employs local search and can escape local minima by maintaining a "tabu list" of recently explored states that it does not revisit.
+The length of this tabu list is called the "tenure". *dwave-samplers* implements the `MST2 multistart tabu search algorithm <https://link.springer.com/article/10.1023/B:ANOR.0000039522.58036.68>`_ for quadratic unconstrained binary optimization (:term:`QUBO`) problems.

 Each read of the tabu algorithm consists of many starts.
 The solver takes the best non-tabu step repeatedly until it does not improve its energy any more.